Samuel Sheinbein: Flight to Israel

+Sheinbein evaded apprehension by Maryland police and fled to Israel with the help of his father, Sol Sheinbein, an attorney with dual U.S.-Israeli citizenship.
+Sol allegedly brought Samuel a passport, purchased an airline ticket to Tel Aviv, and drove him to John F. Kennedy International Airport to flee the United States.

-Once Sheinbein was in Israel, On September 25, 1997, he survived an overdose of sleeping pills and wine in what was thought to have been a suicide attempt.
+Once Sheinbein was in Israel, his brother Robert flew to Israel and met him in his hotel room.
+On September 25, 1997, he survived an overdose of sleeping pills and wine in what was thought to have been a suicide attempt.
 Police found an apparent suicide letter to his family in his hotel room, and Sheinbein was placed in a psychiatric hospital.
 Sheinbein was arrested, and U.S. authorities were notified of his presence in Israel.
 In an attempt to avoid extradition, Sheinbein claimed and received Israeli citizenship as the son of an Israeli national through his father, who had been born in Mandatory Palestine and emigrated from Israel at age six.